Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-66-unbowed.md

 "A good idea is a good idea, no matter where it comes from," Gyotin observed.

-"Some might say all of this... delegation... is a means of evading responsibility…"
+"Some might say all of this... delegation... is a means of evading responsibility..."

 Nope.
 Not gonna take it.
 Not even gonna get a proper rise outta ‘ol Daar today.

 "I’m responsible anyway.
 It’s a means o’ showin’ *trust* in my Champions an’ their Clans.
 ‘Cuz you’re *mine* whether you want it or not, an’ that means I get the blame ‘fer ‘yer fuckups, too."

 Remindin’ Uriigo—an’ the other Champions, too—of just who and what belonged to whom was definitely aggressive.
 But he was obviously feeling saltier than usual anyway, and had another rejoinder ready to go.
-"Or perhaps, a way to increase your... free time…"
+"Or perhaps, a way to increase your... free time..."

 Ah, *that* was his gambit.
 Impugn Daar’s work ethic.
 Well, that was... pretty artless, really, but whatever.
 Daar had a response for that too.
 "Absolutely!
 Know what I’m gonna do after this?
 I’m gonna go toss weights around heavier’n ‘ya couldn’t never *dream* o’ budgin,’ an’ I’m gonna look fuckin’ good doin’ it.
 Prob’ly gonna break some records ‘fer fun too, jus’ ‘ta make sure ain’t *nobody* ever gonna fuckin’ catch me.
 Not gao, not Human, not Ten’Gewek.
 Not *nobody.*